Computer Shuts Off - Fix This Windows Computer Reboot Problem

 sfc /scannow

-I recommend running this scan three times.
-Now you want to schedule a check disk scan.
-Type this command into a command prompt:
+You may want to run this scan three times.
+Now you will want to schedule a check disk scan.
+You can type this command into a command prompt:

 chkdsk c: /f /r